aliasIsolation/aliasIsolation/README.md

 ## If you have a non-Steam version of Alien: Isolation

 You need to point the injector to where the game is installed.
-This can be done by launching **aliasIsolationInjector.exe** with the install directory of the game as a parameter, for example:
+This can be done by launching **aliasIsolationInjector.exe** with the install directory of the game as a parameter (via a shortcut or a .cmd file), for example:

 `aliasIsolationInjector.exe "C:\games\Alien Isolation"`